The stunning Bunmahon Beach is one of my favourite places to visit in Waterford.

 4. Swimming (warning)

 Swimming at Bunmahon Beach is only suitable for experienced swimmers.
 The high waves and riptide here are dangerous.
 In fact, Bunmahon Beach can be one of the most dangerous beaches on this part of the coast.
-Take great care if swimming here and, if in doubt, keep your feet on dry land.
+Take great care if swimming here and, if in doubt, PLEASE keep your feet on dry land.

 Things to do at Bunmahon Beach